Discriminatory Expressions to Produce Interpretable Models in Short Documents: Introduction

 \begin{enumerate} \item Improve classification performance using a low number of features. \item Improve generalisation capacity using a low number of features. \item Improve comprehensibility by using less but more meaningful features. \end{enumerate}

 We will measure these items in terms of mean value and stability through different classifiers and datasets to ensure that the method is versatile enough.
-We refer to generalisation capacity as the ability of a model to obtain good classification performance when training with a much lower number of instances.
+We refer to generalisation capacity as the ability of a model to obtain good classification performance when training with a number of instances much lower than the number of validation samples.
 This is the typical situation when working with social media.

 We believe that we can use expressions biased towards a class in order to achieve our targets.
 An expression will be a sequence of words (not necessarily contiguous) with a specific order.
 This is partially what linguists consider when analysing text: not only the words but also the order in which they are presented.
-In fact, they also take into account stop words, on the contrary to machine learning models where stop words are removed in most scenarios while preprocessing. \citet{moreo_high-performance_2012} tried a similar approach with success, although in a different domain.
+In fact, they also take into account stop words, on the contrary to machine learning models where stop words are removed in most scenarios while preprocessing. \cite{moreo_high-performance_2012} tried a similar approach with success, although in a different domain.
 Additionally, we will need a new measure that is able to maximise statistical relevance and discriminatory performance in order to rank the expressions in a massive search space.

 In this article, we present an algorithm that is able to obtain and select expressions from short texts like tweets.
 Since they will be sequence of natural language words, features will be easy to interpret.
 Moreover, selected expressions will be biased towards a class to ensure classification performance while decreasing model complexity.
 Thus, we introduce a ranking method called \textit{CF-ICF} that is able to rank words taking into consideration the bias towards the class whose expressions we are looking for, while maximising statistical relevance.